yasheela-alla/yasheela-alla/README.md

 - 👋 Hi, I’m yasheela
-- 👀 I’m interested in devOps, cloud services, networking and cybersecurity
+- 👀 I’m interested in devOps, networking and cybersecurity
 - 🌱 I’m currently in 4th semester of my undergraduation.
 - 📫 To connect with me on linkedin <a href="https://www.linkedin.com/in/alla-yasheela/?lipi=urn%3Ali%3Apage%3Ad_flagship3_feed%3BMRbCEN%2FGRcCnLSNUAbu6Qw%3D%3D">Click here</a>